rednafi/rednafi.com/content/go/prevent_struct_copies.md

 }
 ```

-Here's a complete example of abusing `copylocks` to prevent copying our own struct.
+Here's a complete example of abusing `-copylocks` to prevent copying our own struct:

 ```go
 type Svc struct{ _ noCopy }